Senate panel chafes at proposed Virginia ABC oversight of legal marijuana market

 Sen. Jen Kiggans, R-Virginia Beach, said that if the only obstacle to creating a new agency is time, “I just don’t know why the rush. … I think from the get go it's important to get started on the right foot.”

-Sen. Lionell Spruill, D-Chesapeake, expressed concerns about the lack of diversity among the employees of the Virginia ABC.
+Sen. Lionell Spruill Sr., D-Chesapeake, expressed concerns about the lack of diversity among the employees of the Virginia ABC.

 “There's not a fair amount of minorities and other ethnic groups at ABC right now.
 So now we’re going to add another division.
 ABC is not doing a good job of what they put in the house right now,” Spruill said.